awslabs/aws-sdk-swift/reference/0.x/AWSDocDB/DocDbClientProtocol.md

 func removeTagsFromResource(input: RemoveTagsFromResourceInput, completion: @escaping (ClientRuntime.SdkResult<RemoveTagsFromResourceOutputResponse, RemoveTagsFromResourceOutputError>) -> Void)
 ```

-### resetDBClusterParameterGroup(input:​completion:​)
+### resetDBClusterParameterGroup(input:completion:)

 Modifies the parameters of a cluster parameter group to the default value.
-To
-reset specific parameters, submit a list of the following:​ ParameterName
-and ApplyMethod.
-To reset the entire cluster parameter group, specify
-the DBClusterParameterGroupName and ResetAllParameters
-parameters.
-When you reset the entire group, dynamic parameters are updated immediately and
-static parameters are set to pending-reboot to take effect on the next DB
+To reset specific parameters, submit a list of the following: ParameterName and ApplyMethod.
+To reset the entire cluster parameter group, specify the DBClusterParameterGroupName and ResetAllParameters parameters.
+When you reset the entire group, dynamic parameters are updated immediately and static parameters are set to pending-reboot to take effect on the next DB instance reboot.
-instance reboot.

 ``` swift
 func resetDBClusterParameterGroup(input: ResetDBClusterParameterGroupInput, completion: @escaping (ClientRuntime.SdkResult<ResetDBClusterParameterGroupOutputResponse, ResetDBClusterParameterGroupOutputError>) -> Void)
 ```

-### restoreDBClusterFromSnapshot(input:​completion:​)
+### restoreDBClusterFromSnapshot(input:completion:)

 Creates a new cluster from a snapshot or cluster snapshot.
 If a snapshot is specified, the target cluster is created from the source DB snapshot with a default configuration and default security group.
 If a cluster snapshot is specified, the target cluster is created from the source cluster restore point with the same configuration as the original source DB cluster, except that the new cluster is created with the default security group.

 ``` swift
 func restoreDBClusterFromSnapshot(input: RestoreDBClusterFromSnapshotInput, completion: @escaping (ClientRuntime.SdkResult<RestoreDBClusterFromSnapshotOutputResponse, RestoreDBClusterFromSnapshotOutputError>) -> Void)
 ```

-### restoreDBClusterToPointInTime(input:​completion:​)
+### restoreDBClusterToPointInTime(input:completion:)

 Restores a cluster to an arbitrary point in time.
-Users can restore to any point in
-time before LatestRestorableTime for up to
-BackupRetentionPeriod days.
-The target cluster is created from the
-source cluster with the same configuration as the original cluster, except that
-the new cluster is created with the default security group.
+Users can restore to any point in time before LatestRestorableTime for up to BackupRetentionPeriod days.
+The target cluster is created from the source cluster with the same configuration as the original cluster, except that the new cluster is created with the default security group.

 ``` swift
 func restoreDBClusterToPointInTime(input: RestoreDBClusterToPointInTimeInput, completion: @escaping (ClientRuntime.SdkResult<RestoreDBClusterToPointInTimeOutputResponse, RestoreDBClusterToPointInTimeOutputError>) -> Void)
 ```

-### startDBCluster(input:​completion:​)
+### startDBCluster(input:completion:)

 Restarts the stopped cluster that is specified by DBClusterIdentifier.
-For more information, see <a href="https:​//docs.aws.amazon.com/documentdb/latest/developerguide/db-cluster-stop-start.html">Stopping and
-Starting an Amazon DocumentDB Cluster.
+For more information, see [Stopping and Starting an Amazon DocumentDB Cluster](https://docs.aws.amazon.com/documentdb/latest/developerguide/db-cluster-stop-start.html).

 ``` swift
 func startDBCluster(input: StartDBClusterInput, completion: @escaping (ClientRuntime.SdkResult<StartDBClusterOutputResponse, StartDBClusterOutputError>) -> Void)
 ```

-### stopDBCluster(input:​completion:​)
+### stopDBCluster(input:completion:)

 Stops the running cluster that is specified by DBClusterIdentifier.
-The
-cluster must be in the available state.
-For more information, see
+The cluster must be in the available state.
+For more information, see [Stopping and Starting an Amazon DocumentDB Cluster](https://docs.aws.amazon.com/documentdb/latest/developerguide/db-cluster-stop-start.html).
-<a href="https:​//docs.aws.amazon.com/documentdb/latest/developerguide/db-cluster-stop-start.html">Stopping and
-Starting an Amazon DocumentDB Cluster.

 ``` swift
 func stopDBCluster(input: StopDBClusterInput, completion: @escaping (ClientRuntime.SdkResult<StopDBClusterOutputResponse, StopDBClusterOutputError>) -> Void)